nflux/Shiva/shiva/shiva/algorithms/README.md

     -   **self**
         +   Refers to the Current Instance
     -   **network**
+        +   The network of the expert agent.
     -   **observaton: np.ndarray**
+         +   Pass the observation space as an numpy array.
 *   get_lost(self)
     -   ***DESCRIPTION***
         +   Get the loss value to partciular agent, and calculation based on what is set at the config.